 - State or local emergency services

-Often they can help you secure a place to stay, provide you with clothing, food vouchers, and necessities until you can get back on your feet.
+Often they can help you secure a place to stay, and provide you with clothing, food vouchers, and necessities until you can get back on your feet.

 Weigh Your Options for Temporary Housing